guilhermebkel/graphql-study/README.md

 	childrenName: [String]
 }

-# When using the exclamation after a scalar type (Ex: String!), we're saying that this field must be provided
+# When using the exclamation after a scalar type (Ex: String!), we're saying that this field must be provided.
 # When using the scalar type between brackets (Ex: [String]), we're specifying that's a array of the given scalar type.
 ```